Hyperbolic groupoids and duality: Actions of groupoids and equivalence

-It is useful to imagine elements $x\in\mathfrak{B}$ of an equivalence as arrows from $P_2(x)$ to $P_1(x)$ and to interpret the actions of $\G$ and $\Gh$ as compositions of these arrows with the arrows of the groupoids.
+It is convenient to imagine elements $x\in\mathfrak{B}$ of an equivalence as arrows from $P_2(x)$ to $P_1(x)$ and to interpret the actions of $\G$ and $\Gh$ as compositions of these arrows with the arrows of the groupoids.

-Note that the first two conditions imply that $P_1$ and $P_2$ induce well defined maps $\mathfrak{B}/\Gh\arr\G^{(0)}$ and $\G\backslash\mathfrak{B}\arr\Gh^{(0)}$, respectively.
+Note that the first two conditions imply that $P_1$ and $P_2$ induce well defined maps $\mathfrak{B}/\Gh\arr\G^{(0)}$ and $\G\backslash\mathfrak{B}\arr\Gh^{(0)}$ respectively.
 Namely, by the second condition, if $g\cdot x$ and $x\cdot h$ are defined, i.e., if $P_1(x)=\be(g)$ and $P_2(x)=\en(h)$, then $(g\cdot x)\cdot h$ and $g\cdot (x\cdot h)$ are defined, i.e.,

 Condition (2) of the definition implies that for every pair $(x, y)\in\mathfrak{B}*_{P_1}\mathfrak{B}$ there exists $h\in\Gh$ such that $x\cdot h=y$.
 The element $h$ is unique, by freeness of the action.
 The map $(x, y)\mapsto h$ is invariant under the action of $\G$ (since $x\cdot h=y$ is equivalent to $g\cdot x\cdot h=g\cdot y$), and it induces a map from $\G\backslash\left(\mathfrak{B}*_{P_1}\mathfrak{B}\right)$ to $\Gh$.
 It is easy to check that this map is an isomorphism of groupoids.